 Being asked to undergo a Georgia criminal background check for employment is extremely common these days.
 Background checks are easier, cheaper, and faster than ever so most employers see no reason not to screen their employees.

-If you’re curious about how long does a criminal background check take, it typically takes between one and three days, which is why companies can conduct background checks at any time.
+If you’re curious about how long a criminal background check takes, it typically takes between one and three days, which is why companies can conduct background checks at any time.

 Individuals asked to undergo such a check will usually only be required to sign a form that authorizes the check and the employer will then take care of the rest.
 State law requires that the employer notify individuals of the results of the check.